A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: The homotopy underpinning of the once-extended Quinn TQFT

 The `resolved' terminology arises from the fact that we allow the left and right boundaries of a 2-span to take values in the respective path spaces.
 For 2-spans in a usual setting, the left and right vertical edges would be identity spans, but to ensure the result is fibrant, we must `resolve' those vertical edges, replacing them with their `fibrant replacements', as in Example \ref{ids_ex}.
 This is in line with the definition of extended cobordisms between cobordisms of manifolds.
 Our definition was also designed so that the horizontal composition of resolved 2-spans, defined in Subsection \ref{sec:hor_comp_2spans}, is a resolved 2-span.

 \begin{Definition}[Equivalent and isomorphic HF fibrant resolved 2-spans] Let $X$ and $Y$ be HF spaces.
-Two HF resolved 2-spans, will be said to be \emph{equivalent} if they are equivalent as HF fibrant windows, and, similarly, $\W_1$ and $\W_2$ are \emph{isomorphic} if they are isomorphic as HF fibrant windows.
-(We are using the nomenclature of Definition \ref{Def:iso_windows}.) \end{Definition} As usual, the above definition is given in the case that we will be using, but we note that it nowhere uses that fact that the spaces are homotopy finite.
+Two HF resolved 2-spans, will be said to be \emph{equivalent} if they are equivalent as HF fibrant windows, and, similarly, $\W_1$ and $\W_2$ are \emph{isomorphic} if they are isomorphic as HF fibrant windows. \end{Definition}